-Managing Gen Y talent in Project Teams [PMI]
+Managing Gen Y talent in Project Teams

-Article published by Debabrata Pruseth in Project Management (PMI) National Conference
+Conference: Project Management National Conference

 IT industry being knowledge driven is highly human capital intensive.
 The proportion of Gen Y individuals in IT companies is significantly high, as the average age of the workforce is below 30 years, and this pool of talent is growing at a faster rate.
 Consequently, Gen Y has become an important stakeholder in any project.
 Hence, a systematic approach in managing this pool of talent is important for a high success rate in projects.